 9. It’s a Foodie Paradise

-We love hanging out in Whistler Village, skipping from place to place, enjoying bars, restaurants, breweries and all the wonderful options.
-There’s even planned tours for those who want to leave the planning to someone else.
+We love hanging out in Whistler Village, skipping from place to place, enjoying bars, restaurants, breweries, and all the wonderful options.
+There are even planned tours for those who want to leave the planning to someone else.

 10. Amazing Scenery

 British Columbia’s beauty is almost incomprehensible.
 One fantastic way to see and enjoy the stunning scenery of the area is to take the Rocky Moutaineer Whistler Sea to Sky Climb Train from Vancouver to Whistler.